Andrii87/crash-course/docs/Lesson2.md

     	screen.Show()
     end sub
     ```
-    `screen` is a core component of a SceneGraph application, and there should only ever be one.
+    `screen` is a core component of a SceneGraph application, and there should be only one screen.
 The UI defined in the application will be attached to this screen.
     `scene = screen.createScene("home_scene")` creates an instance of the component defined in `components/home_scene.xml`.
     `screen.Show()` triggers the rendering of the components.
     Continue to edit the file: